 Piadina, or piada in the local slang, is an Italian flatbread, originally from Romagna.
 Romagna is the part of the Emilia Romagna region that is touched by the Adriatico sea.

 Since 2014, piadina romagnola is a PGI (Protected Geographical Indication).
 This means that this food originates in a specific area and is strictly linked to it.
 Actually, for the people from Romagna (i.e. romagnoli) piadina is a religion!
 It is something similar to what happens in Naples with pizza or in Genova with focaccia.

 Different styles of piadina

-The recipe I share today with you is my favorite piadina romagnola, in the style of Ravenna (typical of Marina di Ravenna or Cervia).
+The traditional piadina recipe I share today with you is my favorite one, in the style of Ravenna (typical of Marina di Ravenna or Cervia).
 In this area, the piadina is thicker, with a crumbly texture of the surface (amazing when you bite it…) and softer inside.
-The recipe includes a very small amount of honey, that allows the piadina ravennate (from Ravenna) to be eaten the day after.
+The piadina recipe includes a very small amount of honey, that allows the piadina ravennate (from Ravenna) to be eaten the day after.

 The other main style for piadina romagnola is the one of Rimini.
 Here the piadina is thinner and less crumbly.

 Even if piadina romagnola is a PGI, the word “piadina” is used also outside Romagna.
 Going downwards along the Adriatico coast, the Marche region is home to another incredible example of street food (but you can eat it in restaurants as well): the crescia, or crescia sfogliata, also known as piadina marchigiana.
 But this will be the topic for a new post, in which I want to mention also two incredible places where you can eat the best crescia of your life!

 Are you already hungry?
 Save this post on your board so you won’t miss it next time you are looking for the best piadina recipe!